tempo-eng/kanjivg-js/CONTEXT.md

 - User is planning large changes to the project
 - Removed KanjiAnimationControls component and animation control methods from React components
 - Simplified KanjiCard to only use animationOptions for configuration
+- Added showNumbers and flashNumbers options for stroke number display control

 ## File Structure
 ```